Silobreaker/MaltegoDocumentation/index.md

 > Find related Cities

 Finds cities that are _associated_ with the seed entities.
-This _association_ is based on the fact that the seed and the Cities are frequently mentioned in the same context, in the same documents - not necessarily any actual origin or location.
+This _association_ is based on the fact that the seed and the cities are frequently mentioned in the same context, in the same documents - not necessarily any actual origin or location.

+#### Provinces
+> Any &rarr; Provinces returns `silobreaker.Province`

+> Find related Provinces

+Finds provinces that are _associated_ with the seed entities.

+#### Regions
+> Any &rarr; Regions returns `silobreaker.Region`

+> Find related Regions

+Finds regions that are _associated_ with the seed entities.

+#### World Regions
+> Any &rarr; World Regions returns `silobreaker.WorldRegion`

+> Find related World Regions

+Finds world regions that are _associated_ with the seed entities.

 ### Search Transforms